 To find the best people and encourage them to join us we operate a fair and transparent selection and recruitment process.
 Equality, diversity, and inclusion are integral to our role as a national arts’ organisation and we seek, particularly, to employ people with talent and skill currently under-represented in the workplace.

 If you feel that you have what it takes, our doors are open.
 The next step is yours.
 We look forward to welcoming you.

 enei: The Royal Opera House is a member of the Employers Network for Equality and Inclusion (enei), which is the UK’s leading employer network covering all aspects of equality and inclusion in the workplace.

-The Royal Opera House is Disability Confident Committed
+The Royal Opera House has been assessed as a Disability Confident Employer.

 Shape Arts is a disability-led arts organisation working to provide opportunities and support for disabled artists, as well as disabled individuals wanting to work in the arts and cultural sector.
-The Royal Opera House has been working with Shape Arts to encourage greater inclusiveness and to better develop confidence in working with disabled people for a number of years.
+The Royal Opera House has worked with Shape Arts to encourage greater inclusiveness and to better develop confidence in working with disabled people.

 We are also working with a number of organisations offering employment support such as the Cross River Partnerships Recruit London Programme, The Prince's Trust, Westminster Works and number of local Job Centres in Lambeth, Southwark and Thurrock to support local unemployed people into work and provide the opportunity to develop fulfilling careers.